This page functions as an A to Z index of topics.

-- Multiple-family dwelling: A building or portion thereof, designed for occupancy by three or more families living independently of each other.
-(E.g., condominiums, apartment buildings, garden-style apartment houses)
+- Multiple-family dwelling: A building or portion thereof, designed for occupancy by three (3) or more families living independently of each other.

 - Nonconformity: Anything that was legally built, established and/or created, but is no longer in compliance with the current zoning regulations.

-- One-family detached dwelling: A residential building containing one dwelling unit designed for one family and located on a single lot with required yards on all four sides.
-(E.g., single-family home)
+- One-family detached dwelling: A residential building containing one (1) dwelling unit designed for one (1) family and located on a single lot with required yards on all four (4) sides.

 - Outlot: A unit of land not usable as a building site and not meeting the requirements of the Zoning Ordinance.

-- Overlay district: A district “overlaid” upon another district.
-The land so encumbered may be used in a manner permitted in the underlying district only if and to the extent such use also complies within the regulations contained therein.
+- Overlay district: Overlay districts are “overlaid” upon other districts and the land so encumbered may be used in a manner permitted in the underlying district only if and to the extent such use also complies within the regulations contained therein.